oxcompsoc/learntocode/session1/README.md

 ```

 This code will only print `number` if it is one of the numbers [0, 1, 2, 4, 5, 6, 7, 8, 9, 42].

+Note: there is an order of operations on logical connectives as well (which you may wish to google); however, it is recommended that you insert parentheses if you are using multiple different connectives, like in the example above.

 ## Exercise